Nov 30, 2023

-I saw my soul a traveller through Time;
+I saw my soul a traveler through Time;

 From life to life the cosmic ways it trod,